TMB Day 4: Courmayeur to Refuge Elena

 I also caught up with Scott at the top, so we did the rest of the hike together… down a big drop to a Refugio which thankfully had some water – I had been low for far too long!
 I Ddrank a lot of water here, and then headed down down down.
 The ladies would end up taking the chairlift and gondola down from here, as it was an extremely steep 2-3 miles without any views.

-We had a couple miles to hike through town to get to our bead and breakfast – Maison La Saxe, which was very nice, though not so easy to find!
+We had a couple miles to hike through town to get to our bed and breakfast – Maison La Saxe, which was very nice, though not so easy to find!
 (All those little streets were a maze and google maps was not very helpful.)

 After we all cleaned up, we headed into town, quite hungry (hangry?), and we found an amazing pizza place, Ristorante Pizzeria du Tunnel.